nathanwentworth/nathanwentworth/about.md

 * [square cash](https://cash.me/$nathanwentworth)

 ## Site info
 This website is hosted on a [Digital Ocean](https://m.do.co/c/24af6a0d4c4a) droplet running Ubuntu 16 and nginx.
 [Let's Encrypt](https://letsencrypt.org/) is providing the SSL Cert, and my CMS/site generator is [Jekyll](http://jekyllrb.com/).
+Feel free to check out this site's source code on [Github](https://github.com/nathanwentworth/nathanwentworth).

 [Stuff I use](/posts/setup/)